ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/03b-dijkstras-algorithm.md

         vertex: Vertex
         parent: ParentTreeNode

-But wait, this is just a linked list, and lists are not trees, right?
-In fact this is not an error, but if you look at a tree from the leaves, then each path from a leaf to the root is essentially a linked list.
-It becomes a tree because several nodes will share the same parent, but there is no way to know this because you cannot see which nodes as shared or not.

-So the downside with this representation is that we cannot work with the tree as a whole, but we can only view it as a collection of back-pointing paths to the starting vertex.
+The downside with a parent-pointer tree is that we can only view it as a collection of paths back to the starting vertex.
 Fortunately, we are usually only interested in extracting the path to a specific vertex, and for this purpose a parent-pointer tree works perfectly.